Cancer Warning Signs

 Serious bad breath is typically caused by periodontal disease or a tumor in the mouth.
 Bad smells can also indicate the presence of bacteria which can result from an infection or wound related to cancer.

-Watch out for blood or pus in your pet’s eyes, nose, or ears.
+Watch out for increased discharge from your pet’s eyes, nose, or ears.
 This could be a sign of a tumor or other serious illness.

 If your pet has wounds or sores that are not healing on their own or with prescribed medications, this may indicate cancer.

 Since obesity is such a common problem in dogs and cats, many pet owners are thrilled when they notice their pet has lost weight.
-However, if you do not have your pet on a diet, he/she is not likely to lose weight.
+However, if you do not have your pet on a diet, your pet is not likely to lose weight.
 Be sure to have unexplained weight loss checked out by your veterinarian.

 Changes in appetite

 Both an increase or decrease in appetite can be a signal of cancer in your dog or cat.
-Be sure to monitor if your pet is eating more or less than usual.
+Be sure to monitor whether your pet is eating more or less than usual.

-Cancer can impact your pet’s breathing in various ways.
+Cancer can affect your pet’s breathing in several different ways.
 Any change in your pet’s normal breathing pattern or a reluctance to exercise should be discussed with your veterinarian.

 Lethargy & depression

-If your pet seems uninterested in daily activities, is sleeping all the time or doesn’t feel up to their daily walk or play session, this might be a big indicator of a serious illness, including cancer.
+If your pet seems uninterested in daily activities, is sleeping all the time or doesn’t feel up to their daily walk or play session, this might be a sign of a serious illness, including cancer.
 A trip to the veterinarian for a nose-to-tail examination is in order.